CAME-THU/FlamePINN-1D/README.md

-# VLT-PINN
+# FlamePINN-1D
-Variable linear transformation improved physics-informed neural networks (VLT-PINNs) for thin-layer flow problems.
+Physics-informed neural networks to solve forward and inverse problems of 1D laminar flames.

-The code for the paper: [*Variable linear transformation improved physics-informed neural networks to solve thin-layer flow problems*](https://doi.org/10.1016/j.jcp.2024.112761).
+Full codes of case 2 and 3 will be uuploaded once the paper is accepted.